-According to the records reviewed in Sections 3 and 4 of this report, operations within the Subject Property are known or suspected to have utilized hazardous materials and/or petroleum products.
+According to the records reviewed in Sections 3 and 4 of this report, operations within the Subject Property are suspected to have utilized hazardous materials and/or petroleum products.
 Detailed records of waste disposal or historical operations were not readily available.
-Additionally, the Subject Property was identified as historically equipped with onsite septic systems.
+Additionally, the Subject Property was identified as historically equipped with an onsite septic system.
 As the potential for improper hazardous waste or petroleum product disposal to a septic system, spills, or other releases cannot be ruled out, a VEC cannot be ruled out.